-This requirement is achieved by the combination of the TOE security features TOE features 1) to 9) as it is unpractical to get access to internal signals and interpret them.
+345 This requirement is achieved by the combination of the TOE security features TOE features as it is unpractical to get access to internal signals and interpret them.

 1) Static Address/Data scrambling for bus and memory: This function protects memory and address/data bus from probing attacks.